…to the one not working, but believing on Him justifying the ungodly, his faith is counted for righteousness.

 Now apply this story to Christian transformation.
 Let Bill’s aggression toward his partner be an example of sinful behaviour.
 Let Bill’s initial negative belief (that his partner’s efforts to be helpful were evidence of her thinking him stupid) represent the unbeliever’s negative beliefs about God.
 Now, the idea that Bill’s partner only fussed about him because she was a ‘born fusser’ is to him “the good news“!
 When he believed this good news, it had the power to change him from the inside out.
 He no longer had to try, in vain, to control his temper.
 Instead, he felt affectionate towards his partner regardless of her funny ways and they had a much more harmonious week together than usual!

 CBT is one of the most richly-evidenced and effect approaches to behaviour change in the secular world.
 It might seem to work “like magic” sometimes – but it is not magic.
-Rather, it works because it represents an insightful view about how human beings work – how human behaviour is governed by our cognitions.
+It’s just he natural way God has made us human beings operate.
+Human behaviour is governed by our cognitions.
 Having new or different cognitions inevitably result in new and different behavioural choices.
 And whilst it is just about impossible to change human behaviour at the level of behaviour, it is very possible for a human being to change their cognitions.
-Cognitions Change starts off as a matter of intellectual investigation but it ends as a decision.
-A decision is all it takes to change our cognitive orientation.
-Like wise Christian transformation through the Gospel involves both intellectual investigation and decision making – in fact a life long practice of both! i.e.

-I think having “believing the Kingdom of God is at hand” or having “faith in the name of Jesus” means choosing to think and make decisions as though the following is true:
+“Believing the Kingdom of God is at hand” or having “faith in the name of Jesus” results in and means choosing to think and live as though the following is true:

 that all the goodness we could ever wish for the universe is actually either already true or already and inevitably becoming true by the processes God has put in place and we ourselves are ready and able now to burst into a deep consciousness and changed life experience of that goodness!
 And most wonderful of all, the transcendent Creator wants a loving personal relationship with each and every one of us.